 In addition to encouraging student-athletes to seek help when needed, two of the greatest supports a professional can give to an athlete are patience and consistency.
 When everything around an athlete’s life seems to be shifting, having a leader or mentor who demonstrates these qualities can be life-changing.
 These traits may not receive news headlines or awards but can impact your athletes in ways far beyond their performance.

 As a former college coach, I can think back to times when my patience (typically a strength of mine) was lower.
 Maybe something within my team or within the athletics landscape was pushing my buttons.
 An example of what could easily take me to that place with my athletes was a poor attitude or low competitive effort.
 Rather than reacting out of my frustration, I learned to name it and be mindful of it.
 I have also learned to look at what is bringing this reaction out of me.
 Asking yourself the following questions can help:

 When much is changing, these broad points can be helpful to determine where we put our energy, and in helping our athletes make those decisions for themselves as well.
 As professionals in the sports field, we have the ability to help normalize the journey of living, learning, failing (at times), and growing for both ourselves and our student-athletes.

 By Stephanie Bernthal, PC – Founder of Beyond Sport Coaching, LLC

-As a Professional Counselor and former Head Coach at the NCAA Division I level, Stephanie Bernthal offers mental health education designed to equip institutions and coaches with tools specific to their role in the lives of student-athletes.
+As a former Head Coach at the NCAA Division I level and licensed Professional Counselor, Stephanie Bernthal offers mental health education designed to equip institutions and coaches with tools specific to their role in the lives of student-athletes.
 She also provides one-on-one mindset and emotional coaching for athletes, coaches, and sports professionals.